 - Discuss the meaning of the -ty numbers as groups of ten, e.g. sixty as six tens.

 You might record 6 x 10 = 60 (six groups of ten) and 10 x 6 = 60 (ten times six) to help students see the connection to the commutative property.

-Provide contexts in which multiplication by ten might be used, for example:
+- Provide problems framed in real-life, meaningful contexts in which multiplication by ten can be used.
+For example: